yokobond/xcx-gai/README.md

 # GAI

-Google generative AI, Gemini extension for Xcratch
+Multi-AI Provider Extension for Xcratch

-This extension add extra-blocks for [Google Gemini AI](https://deepmind.google/technologies/gemini/#introduction) to [Xcratch](https://xcratch.github.io/).
+This extension adds extra-blocks for multiple AI providers including [Google Gemini AI](https://deepmind.google/technologies/gemini/#introduction), [OpenAI](https://openai.com/), and [Anthropic Claude](https://www.anthropic.com/claude) to [Xcratch](https://xcratch.github.io/).

 ## ✨ What You Can Do With This Extension

-This extension enables you to query the generative AI with images and sentences in Scratch.
+This extension enables you to query multiple AI providers (Google Gemini, OpenAI, Anthropic Claude) with images and sentences in Scratch.

 Please read the document for details.
 - [xcx-gai docs](https://yokobond.github.io/xcx-gai/docs)